winners1950/Migration-repo-project-Gitlab-to-Github-step-by-step/README.md

-# Ray Test Project on Repository Migration
+# Migration from Gitlab to Github

 ## Introduction

-* Name: Ray Efa
+* Owner: Ray Efa
 * Activities I like to do: Reading,technology and documentaries

 ### Step 1: Initialise both Gitlab SCM and Github SCM with an SSH key